Angles6230/Certification-Notes/CCNA Study.md

 	Enterprise Mode - 802.1X used with authentication server
 ### Wireless Configurations
 WLCs only support Static LAG, no PAgP or LACP
+	By default all ports will be grouped in the LAG
+	LAG only requires one functioning port however
 WLC GUI cannot be connected through SSH or Telnet, Must use HTTP or HTTPS SVI for each vlan - default gateway for the subnets Option 43 IP XXXX - Used to tell APs the address of their WLC